The Masons take their news so seriously they're willing to die to bring you the truth.Newsflesh

 Becks: That's disgusting.
 Oh jeez.
 Is that a spleen?

 Shaun: I think that's a spleen, yes.
-(Joe barks at Shaun) It's okay, Joe.
+(Joe barks at Shaun) It's cool, Joe.
 We're not hurt.

 Becks: How cute.
-The big dog is concerned.
+The giant dog is concerned.

 Shaun: Someone's got to be.

 - Big Red Button: A lot of Buffy's tech has this, to accommodate less tech-savvy users.
 It's also unnerving for the other characters, since most people in this universe are very much averse to the color red, which befits her Playful Hacker trait.